albar965/littlenavmap-manual/src/en/APPENDIX.rst

 See also `Little Navmap - Frequently asked
 Questions <https://albar965.github.io/littlenavmap-faq.html>`__.

+-  **Program crashes on start up:** Use :ref:`reset-and-restart` to get a clean base in case some settings cause problems.
+If that does not help:
--  **Program crashes on start up:** Delete the settings and the database files.
+   Delete the settings and the database files.
 In Windows 7, 8 or 10 these can be found in ``c:\Users\YOURUSERNAME\Appdata\Roaming\ABarthel``.
 Delete (or
    better: rename or move) the files ``little_navmap.ini``,